 Editors exchange glances.

-There are four different Hikidashi box sets, each lined with a subtle print to achieve a different outcome: balance, clarity, wonder, and harmony.
+There are four different Hikidashi box sets, each lined with a subtle print to achieve a different outcome: Balance, clarity, wonder, and harmony.
 "Patterns are only used on the inside to make the things you store in the box happy," says Kondo.
 "For me, tidying is not just about storing things away, it's about fostering an appreciation for your possessions and allowing them to rest."

 Each set contains six pieces, including two large, two medium, and two small boxes that are specifically designed for clothing.
 "Its shape, thickness, and size are a combination of all the boxes I use in my clients' home," says Kondo.

-Perhaps the most valuable part of the new product is the instructions you receive.
+Perhaps the most valuable part of the new product are the instructions you receive.
 Upon purchasing a box set, you'll receive a series of emails guiding you through the tidying process and instructing you how to use each box.

 The Clarity Box set arrives stacked one inside the other like matryoshka dolls, each with a note from Marie Kondo.
 The size of four boxes is comparable to shoeboxes, and they're ideal for storing tops and bras.
 The smaller boxes are suited to underwear and socks.

 Were the boxes revolutionary?
 The product itself isn't groundbreaking, but the ethos behind it is.
-An ordinary shoebox wouldn't have motivated me to take the same approach, and there's certainly merit to Kondo's philosophy.
+An ordinary shoebox wouldn't have motivated us to take the same approach, and there's certainly merit to Kondo's philosophy.

-"I'm well aware that we live in a very tumultuous time full of stresses but our homes and things are there to protect us," she tells me.
+"I'm well aware that we live in a very tumultuous time full of stresses but our homes and things are there to protect us," she tells MyDomaine.
 "It's my wish that through tidying we will foster an appreciation for the people and things that protect us and learn to cherish them."

 Never underestimate the simplest ideas—sometimes, they are the most powerful.